nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-office-online-integration.md

 ### Office Online Check-In

-When an office document (Excel, Word or PowerPoint files) is stored in Nuxeo Platform, whether it’s an attachment or the main file, the office addon enables a new action slot enabling a check-in into the Office Online web interface to preview and edit the document:
+When an office document (Excel, Word or PowerPoint files) is stored in Nuxeo Platform, whether it’s an attachment or the main file, this addon displays a new action slot enabling a check-in into the Office Online web interface to preview and edit the document:

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/Nuxeo Office Online Integration/office-online-checkin.png